tannergaucher/graphql-backend-boilerplate/README.md

 }
 ```

-### Test an authenticated query using http headers in graphql playgrounnd:
+### Form an authenticated query using HTTP headers

-Copy the token returned from the above `signup` mutation and place in the HTTP Headers section of the playground like so:
+Copy the token returned from the above `signup` mutation and place in the HTTP Headers section of the GraphQL playground like so:

 ```json
 {